A3PO/Project1-Cyber/README/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring_
+- 10.0.0.7
+- 10.0.0.5
+- 10.0.0.6

 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_Filebeats and Metricbeats were successfully installed on the server.
+- Filebeats
+- Metricbeats

 These Beats allow us to collect the following information from each machine:
 - _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+- Filebeats helps to collect....
+- Metricbeats helps to collect....

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
 - Copy the _____ file to _____.
-- Update the _____ file to include...
+- Update the (ansible) hosts file to include the IP addresses of the machines you would like the playbook to apply too.
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to the machines IP address in your home browser to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Where do you copy it?_